 Yugoslavia celebrated a perfect finish in Europe as shortly after, the country would be divided for official sporting events.

-While the 2001 EuroBasket marked the end of Yugoslavia team performance, it became a launching board for Dirk Nowitzki’s rise to individual stardom on the international stage.
+While the 2001 EuroBasket marked the end of Yugoslavia as a team, it was also a launching board for Dirk Nowitzki’s rise to individual stardom on the international stage.

-The German star had previously averaged 15.2 ppg at EuroBasket 1999.
-In 2001, he stepped up his game to the tune of 28.7 a contest and led Germany to the semi-finals.
+The German star had previously averaged 15.2 points per game at EuroBasket 1999.
+In 2001, he stepped up his game to the tune of 28.7 points a contest and led Germany to the semi-finals.

 In the latter setback, Nowitzki tallied an astonishing 43 points and 15 rebounds, capping a remarkable tournament, which would be just the start of a tremendous international career.